UtbOvertorneaPM/EquipmentManagementSystem/README.md

 1. Create a MySQL db, with two tables `Equipment` and `Owners`.

-2. Create a `prodSettings.json` file in the root, with the format:
+2. Edit `prodSettings.json` file in the root, with the neccessary data:
   ```
   {
   "Credentials": {